Web www.archontology.org

 Term: 8 Feb 1995 - 7 Oct 1999

-8 Feb 1995, oath of allegiance, oath of office and oath of Keeper of the Great Seal of Canada taken, Senate Chamber, Parliament Buildings, Ottawa, Ontario
+8 Feb 1995, took an oath of allegiance and an oath of office as Governor-General and Commander-in-Chief of Canada, public ceremony, Senate Chamber, Parliament Buildings, Ottawa, Ontario [2]

 Biography:

-Roméo LeBlanc was educated at St Joseph's University (now Université de Moncton) and University of Paris in France before teaching in New Brunswick in the 1950s.
-He joined Radio-Canada as a journalist in 1960 and became press secretary to Prime Minister Lester Pearson in 1967.
-He stayed on as press secretary to Prime Minister Pierre Trudeau until 1971 when he returned to Université de Moncton as director of public relations.
-First elected to the House of Commons in 1972 representing Westmorland-Kent, New Brunswick, LeBlanc served as Minister of State (Fisheries) (1974-1976), Minister of Fisheries and the Environment (1976-1979), Minister of Fisheries and Oceans (1980-1982), and Minister of Public Works and Minister responsible for the Canada Mortgage and Housing Corporation and the National Capital Commission (1982-1984).
-LeBlanc chose not to seek re-election in 1984 and was summoned to the Senate of Canada on 29 Jun 1984.
-He was appointed Speaker of the Senate on 7 Dec 1993.
-A fluently bilingual Acadian, LeBlanc was selected by Prime Minister Jean Chrétien in 1994 to succeed Ray Hhatyshyn as Governor General of Canada.
-LeBlanc was the first Maritimer and first Canadian of Acadian descent to hold the vice-regal office.
-He instituted the Governor General's Caring Canadian Award in 1996 and the Governor General's Awards in Visual and Media Arts in 1999.
+Educated at St Joseph's University (now Université de Moncton) and University of Paris in France before teaching in New Brunswick in the 1950s; joined Radio-Canada as a journalist in 1960 and became press secretary to Prime Minister Lester Pearson in 1967; stayed on as press secretary to Prime Minister Pierre Trudeau until 1971 when he returned to Université de Moncton as director of public relations; was elected to the House of Commons, representing Westmorland-Kent, New Brunswick (1972-1984); served as Minister of State (Fisheries) (1974-1976), Minister of Fisheries and the Environment (1976-1979), Minister of Fisheries and Oceans (1980-1982), and Minister of Public Works and Minister responsible for the Canada Mortgage and Housing Corporation and the National Capital Commission (1982-1984); chose not to seek re-election in 1984 and was summoned to the Senate of Canada on 29 Jun 1984; was appointed Speaker of the Senate on 7 Dec 1993; a fluently bilingual Acadian, he was selected by Prime Minister Jean Chrétien in 1994 to succeed Ray Hhatyshyn as Governor General of Canada; was the first Maritimer and first Canadian of Acadian descent to hold the vice-regal office; instituted the Governor General's Caring Canadian Award in 1996 and the Governor General's Awards in Visual and Media Arts in 1999.